Matrix Decomposition and Applications: LU Decomposition

-\begin{remark}[Other Forms of the LU Decomposition without Permutation] The leading principal minors are nonzero, in another word, this means the leading principal submatrices are nonsingular.

-\paragraph{Singular $\bA$} In the above theorem, we assume $\bA$ is nonsingular as well.
-The LU decomposition also exists for singular matrix $\bA$.
-However, the matrix $\bU$ will be singular as well in this case.
-This can be shown in the following section that, if matrix $\bA$ is singular, some pivots will be zero, and the corresponding diagonal values of $\bU$ will be zero.
+In Theorem~\ref{theorem:lu-factorization-without-permutation}, we assume that the leading principal minors are nonzero, implying that the leading principal submatrices and the matrix $\bA$ are nonsingular.
+In the previous theorem, we also assumed that $\bA$ is nonsingular.
+However, it is important to note that an LU decomposition can still exist even when $\bA$ is singular.
+As will be explained in the next section, if $\bA$ is singular, some of the pivots during Gaussian elimination will be zero, resulting in corresponding zero diagonal entries in the matrix $\bU$.

-\paragraph{Singular leading principal submatrices} Even if we assume matrix $\bA$ is nonsingular, the leading principal submatrices might be singular.
-Suppose further that some of the leading principal minors are zero, the LU decomposition also exists, but if so, it is then not unique. \end{remark}
+Even when $\bA$ is nonsingular, its leading principal submatrices may still be singular.
+Furthermore, if certain leading principal minors are zero, an LU decomposition may still exist, but it is no longer guaranteed to be unique under these conditions.

-We will discuss where this decomposition comes from in the next section.
-There are also generalizations of LU decomposition to non-square or singular matrices, such as rank-revealing LU decomposition.
-Please refer to \citet{pan2000existence, miranian2003strong, dopico2006multiple} for further discussion or we will have a short discussion in Section~\ref{section:rank-reveal-lu-short} (p.~\pageref{section:rank-reveal-lu-short}).
+Additionally, LU decomposition can be generalized to handle non-square or singular matrices---examples include the \textit{rank-revealing LU decomposition}.
+Interested readers are encouraged to consult \citet{pan2000existence, miranian2003strong, dopico2006multiple} for further details, or refer to Section~\ref{section:rank-reveal-lu-short} for a brief overview.